mike-french/expaca/README.md

 The previous state is known to be complete for all cells.

-The current generation counts down to 0, so the next generation is just previous generation - 1.

 There are two types of process:
 - grid manager (one instance)
   - spawns and controls the cells